Scalingo/link/README.md

 - `ETCD_CACERT`: Path to the CA cert signing the etcd member certificates
 - `PLUGIN_ENSURE_INTERVAL`: When an endpoint is ACTIVATED, time between two run of the plugin control loop.
 - `ARP_GRATUITOUS_INTERVAL`: (DEPRECATED: Use PLUGIN_ENSURE_INTERVAL)
+- `MAX_NUMBER_OF_ENDPOINTS`: (default: 1000) The maximum number of endpoints that can be configured on that LinK instance.
+Setting it to -1 disable the limit.

 ## Endpoints